gstackio/gstack-bosh-environment/docs/cli-reference.md

 ## BOSH environment commands

-- `gbe up`: converges the infrastructure (i.e. a BOSH environment) towards its desired states.
+- `gbe up [--recreate]`: converges the infrastructure (i.e. a BOSH environment) towards its desired states.
 Note that `gbe converge` with no more arguments is an alias for `gbe up`.

 - `gbe update [-y] <cloud-config|runtime-config> ...`: updates the cloud
   config or the runtime config of the BOSH environment.